 - Do people need a chance to sit down?
-If so, they’ll need to bring folding chairs outside, which takes extra energy and planning.
+If so, they’ll need to bring folding chairs or blankets outside, which takes extra energy and planning.

 - Does anyone have mobility issues that limit their access to the site?
-Some people can’t handle hills or rough ground easily.
+Some people can’t handle hills or rough ground.

 - Does anyone have allergies to pollen or anything else that may make them miserable to be outside?
 (Pollen, smoke, molds, etc. can all have a big impact.)

 - Do your plans allow for enough food, drink, water, and other necessities?
 What about bathroom facilities?
 Is everyone comfortable with these options?